mdozmorov/MDgenomerunner/README.md

 `gr_untransform` -  converts a matrix of -log10-transformed p-values (with "-" indicating depletion) into a matrix of regular p-values with sign preserved.

-`gr_trimnames` - trim long column/row names to a defined length.
+`gr_trimnames` - trims long column/row names to a defined length.

+`gr_maxmin` - extracts pairs of objects from a square correlation matrix, sorted by max/min correlation coefficient.
+The self-self correlations are excluded.